 Let companies and services earn your money.
 Now is the time when companies are doing their best to survive, and while it’s important to support local businesses and to make sure your purchasing power is used wisely, remember that it is your purchasing power and that companies need to earn it.
 Using price comparison websites, reading reviews of products and services, asking questions of them if you’re interested and even using trial options if you can may help you realize if your money can and should be spent in this direction.

-Another tip I want to give you is to create a side-hustle, so you’ll earn more.
+Another saving money tip I want to give you is to create a side-hustle, so you’ll earn more.
 I have listed a few side-hustles, with some you earn a few extra tenner’s a month, some can replace your day job.
 If you’re smart, you keep your side-hustle while working your day job, and save the extra money you earn.
 That’s how I started out blogging 16 years ago, and now I’m on my way to F.I.R.E (Financial Independent, Retire Early).
 If you’re in for a challenge, make sure you join the Get Money Challenge.